Vince Carter: Orlando Magic (2009–2010)

 On June 25, 2009, Carter was traded, along with Ryan Anderson, to the Orlando Magic in exchange for Rafer Alston, Tony Battie and Courtney Lee.
 Orlando hoped Carter would provide center Dwight Howard with a perimeter scorer who can create his own shot—something the Magic had lacked when they were defeated in the 2009 NBA Finals by the Los Angeles Lakers.
 On February 8, 2010, Carter had a season-high 48 points, 34 in the second half, when the Magic rallied from a 17-point deficit to defeat the New Orleans Hornets 123–117.
 Carter helped the Magic reach the Eastern Conference Finals, where they were defeated 4–2 by the Boston Celtics.
-This was the only time Carter played in a conference finals series.

 Phoenix Suns (2010–2011)

-On December 18, 2010, Carter was acquired by the Phoenix Suns in a six-player trade with the Magic.
+On December 18, 2010, Carter was acquired by the Phoenix Suns along with Marcin Gortat, Mickael Pietrus, and a first-round draft pick in 2011 NBA draft in exchange for Jason Richardson, Hedo Turkoglu, and Earl Clark.
 On January 17, 2011, Carter recorded 29 points and 12 rebounds in a 129–121 win over the New York Knicks.
 He reached 20,000 career points during the game, becoming the 37th NBA player to reach that plateau.

 On December 9, 2011, following the conclusion of the NBA lockout, Carter was waived by the Suns, meaning the team only had to pay him $4 million of the $18 million he was due for the 2011–12 season.
 Carter appeared in 51 games with 41 starts, averaging 13.5 points while shooting 42 percent.